 Tim returned to Earth on 18 June 2016.

-Tim is based at ESA’s European Astronaut Centre in Cologne, Germany.
+Tim is now working at ESA's European Astronaut Centre in Cologne, Germany, as acting head of Crew Office.